Disappearance of Leah Roberts: Case coverage and awareness

 In 2001, the Lifetime television series Unsolved Mysteries ran a segment on the case that generated some new tips for investigators and reports that Roberts had been sighted elsewhere in the U.S., but nothing that proved credible.

-In 2005, Monica Caison, a Wilmington woman who had helped other families find missing loved ones after cases had gone officially cold, became involved in Leah's case after being contacted by Kara.
+In 2005, Monica Caison, a Wilmington woman who had helped other families find missing loved ones after cases had gone officially cold, became involved in Roberts's case after being contacted by Kara.
 Caison, with the help of a network of volunteers called Community United Effort, specializes in keeping cases alive in the media after official efforts have exhausted all leads.
 On the fourth anniversary of Roberts's disappearance, Caison organized a caravan across the country, following her route west to Bellingham, to raise awareness about not only the Roberts case but other disappearances.
 It has become an annual event.

 Caison and Kara appeared on CNN's Larry King Live in 2005.
-"I really don't know how I would have made it through the past five years without her," Kara told the host.
+"I really don't know how I would have made it through the past five years without her," Kara stated.
 "We're just trying to, you know, keep Leah's face out there as much as possible."
 Investigation Discoverys Disappeared aired an episode on the case in 2011.